ISG-Siegen/recsys-carbon-footprint/README.md

 # RecSys Carbon Footprint

-This repository contains the code used to produce the results in our paper "The Carbon Footprint of Recommender Systems Experiments".
+This repository contains the code used to produce the results in our paper "From Clicks to Carbon: The Environmental Toll of Recommender Systems".

 ## Usage